Are You Okay Or Are You An Eldest Daughter?

 Advertisement

-All over the internet, creators have been sharing their grievances about how being the oldest daughter is the biggest scam of all, criticising the invisible labour you undertake when you are not only the first-born but also a woman.
+All over the internet, creators have been sharing their grievances about how being the oldest daughter is the biggest scam of all, criticizing the invisible labor you undertake when you are not only the first-born, but also a woman.
 One TikTok shows a creator with a weary expression on her face and the caption: "POV: you’re the eldest daughter and you just mediated an argument between your sister, your mom, and your dad."
 In another video, a creator says: "So we’ve already accepted that oldest daughters are the unappreciated backbone of the family?"
-Others talk about sacrifices made along the way, such as acting as second parents to their siblings, lamenting how they "[were] literally the trial run for [their] parents" or commenting "we should start a support group".
-The hashtag #EldestDaughterSyndrome – where TikTok users unpack supposedly common personality traits that affect first-born daughters, such as perfectionism, people-pleasing, guilt complexes, control issues and jealousy – has amassed 7.8 million views.
+Others talk about sacrifices made along the way, such as acting as second parents to their siblings, lamenting how they "[were] literally the trial run for [their] parents" or commenting "we should start a support group."
+The hashtag #EldestDaughterSyndrome — where TikTok users unpack supposedly common personality traits that affect first-born daughters, such as perfectionism, people-pleasing, guilt complexes, control issues, and jealousy — has amassed 7.8 million views.

-"Until fairly recently, the importance of siblings in terms of individual children’s psychological development and birth order was neglected by researchers, despite the fact that in both the UK and the US, around 80% of children still grow up with at least one brother or sister," says Louise Tyler, a UK-based, BACP-accredited counsellor.
-"In fact, these things are now seen to be significant.
-Personality is shaped by a mixture of genetics, upbringing, societal expectations, environment, life experiences and health.
+"Until fairly recently, the importance of siblings in terms of individual children’s psychological development and birth order was neglected by researchers, despite the fact that in both the U.K. and the U.S., around 80% of children still grow up with at least one brother or sister," says Louise Tyler, a BACP-accredited counselor based in the U.K. "In fact, these things are now seen to be significant.
+Personality is shaped by a mixture of genetics, upbringing, societal expectations, environment, life experiences, and health.
 Even the upbringing aspect is relevant, as each child will be born and raised in a specific set of circumstances at any given time in the life of the family."

 Advertisement

-This 'how' covers what parents might subconsciously expect (or not expect) from you as a result of birth order or unintentional gender bias.
+This "how" covers what parents might subconsciously expect (or not expect) from you as a result of birth order or unintentional gender bias.
 Tyler supposes it’s these expectations that create phenomena such as eldest daughter syndrome.
 On TikTok, many eldest daughters describe feeling like they have had to grow up more quickly or even forfeit their childhood to substitute for their parents.
-"This is called parentification and girls can be more likely (although it’s not always the case) to take on this role," says Tyler.
-"This could be due to gender stereotyping that can end up having a self-fulfilling prophecy – a daughter may early on be labelled as a 'good girl', 'no trouble', 'a big help'.
-As a child receives these messages, they can feel pressured to keep up these behaviours even when they don’t want to.
+"This is called parentification, and girls can be more likely (although it’s not always the case) to take on this role," says Tyler.
+"This could be due to gender stereotyping that can end up having a self-fulfilling prophecy — a daughter may early on be labelled as a 'good girl,' 'no trouble,' 'a big help.'
+As a child receives these messages, they can feel pressured to keep up these behaviors even when they don’t want to.
 This can lead to them learning to suppress their own needs and emotions later on.
-Boys are more likely to be labelled 'the cheeky one', 'a handful' or 'needs to get outside to run around'."
+Boys are more likely to be labelled 'the cheeky one,' 'a handful,' or 'needs to get outside to run around.'"

 Advertisement